Strong Bounds for Evolution in Undirected Graphs: Amplifier bounds

 \begin{proof} Suppose first that $i\geq x$.
 Then Lemma~\ref{domination-1-lem} implies that $q_{i,x}^{k}>q_{i-1,x-1}^{k}>\ldots >q_{i-x,0}^{k}=p_{k+i-x}^{k}$.
 Suppose now that $i<x$.
 Then Lemma~\ref{domination-1-lem} implies that $ q_{i,x}^{k}>q_{i-1,x-1}^{k}>\ldots >q_{0,x-i}^{k}=p_{k+i-x}^{k}$. \end{proof}

-Note by Corollary~\ref{domination-2-cor} that, in order to compute a lower bound for the fixation probability $f_{r}(v)$ of a nose~$v$ of the graph $ G_{n}$, we can assume that, whenever we have $k$ infected noses and $i$ infected clique vertices, we are at state $P_{i}^{k}$.
-That is, in the Markov chain of the generalized Moran process, we replace any transition to a state $Q_{i,x}^{k}$ with a transition to state $P_{k+i-x}^{k}$.
-Denote this relaxed Markov chain by $\mathcal{M}$; we will compute a lower bound of the fixation probability of state $P_{0}^{1}$ in the Markov chain $\mathcal{M }$ (cf.~Theorem~\ref{urchin-strong-selective-amplifiers-thm}).
+Now, starting from the Markov chain of the generalized Moran process, we define the Markov chain $\mathcal{M}$ by replacing any transition to a state $Q_{i,x}^{k}$ with a transition to state $P_{k+i-x}^{k}$.
+Then, for every nose~$v$ of the graph $G_{n}$, the fixation probability $f_{r}(v)$ of $v$ is by Corollary~\ref{domination-2-cor} greater than or equal to the fixation probability of state $P^{1}_{0}$ in the Markov chain $\mathcal{M}$.
+Thus, in order to compute a lower bound on the fixation probability $f_{r}(v)$ of a nose $v$ in $G_{n}$, we will compute a lower bound on the fixation probability of state $P^{1}_{0}$ in $\mathcal{M}$ (cf.~Theorem~\ref{birth-death-lower-bound-thm}).

 In order to analyze $\mathcal{M}$, we decompose it first into the $n-1$ smaller Markov chains $\mathcal{M}_{1},\mathcal{M}_{2},\ldots ,\mathcal{M} _{n-1}$, as follows.
 For every $k\in \{1,2,\ldots ,n-1\}$, the Markov chain $ \mathcal{M}_{k}$ captures all transitions of $\mathcal{M}$ between states with $k$ infected noses.
 The state graph of $\mathcal{M}_{k}$ is illustrated in Figure~\ref{state-graph-M-k-fig}, where we denote by $F_{k-1}$ (resp.~$ F_{k+1}$) an \emph{arbitrary} state with $k-1$ (resp.~$k+1$) infected noses.
 Moreover, we consider $F_{k-1}$ and $F_{k+1}$ as absorbing states of $ \mathcal{M}_{k}$.
 Since we want to compute a lower bound of the fixation probability, whenever we arrive at state $F_{k+1}$ (resp.~at state $F_{k-1}$ ), we assume that we have the smallest number of infected clique vertices with $k+1$ (resp.~with $k-1$) infected noses.
 That is, whenever $\mathcal{M} _{k}$ reaches state $F_{k+1}$, we assume that $\mathcal{M}$ has reached state $P_{k+1}^{k+1}$ (and thus we move to the Markov chain $\mathcal{M} _{k+1}$).
 Similarly, whenever $\mathcal{M}_{k}$ reaches state $F_{k-1}$, we assume that $\mathcal{M}$ has reached state $P_{0}^{k-1}$ (and thus we move to the Markov chain~$\mathcal{M}_{k-1}$).